 - The formula becomes applicable for the rest of the cells in the Output column after we fill down the first cell.

-5. Find Sequence of Duplicates with Excel Formula
+5. Finding Sequence of Duplicates with Excel Formula

 In this section, we’ll look for the duplicates with the COUNTIF function, and then it’ll return the sequential number of each occurrence of the similar text in the Output column.